Augusta University is an affirmative action/equal opportunity educational institution

 are required to bring one of the following:

-A current drivers license or state-issued ID issued by the state of Georgia after January
+A current Driver's License* issued by the State of Georgia after January 1, 2008

-A current drivers license or state-issued ID issued by the state of Alabama after August
+A current Driver's License* issued by the State of Alabama after August 1, 2000

 LAWFUL PRESENCE FORM In addition to the previous mentioned documents, there are several other forms that